Authentic Lessons for 21st Century Learning

 25 Minute(s)

-Display slide 11.
-Have students retrieve the pipe cleaners from their bags.
+Explain the Card Sort activity, slide 7, students match the cards to the life cycle stages of the Blow Fly.
+Display slide 8 and have students retrieve the pipe cleaners.
 Instruct students to measure and place the pipe cleaners (which represent a fly at each stage) on the space for Size and start the timer.
 Remind students that not all spaces will be filled.
-After the timer goes off, ask for volunteers to make some guesses as to the size of some of the stages.
+After the timer goes off, ask for some volunteers to make some guesses as to the size of some of the stages.

-Go to slide 12.
-Have students take out the last set of cards from their bag.
-Using the information gathered so far, they should infer the duration of each fly stage by placing the “Round 3” cards in the “Time” space.
-Then, start the timer.
-After the timer goes off, transition through slides 13-15 to review the answers to “Rounds 2 and 3” while students continue filling in the Guided Notes handout.
+Once the timer goes off, pass out the Guided Notes handout to every student.
+Then, transition through slides 10-13 to review the answers to “Rounds 2 and 3” while students continue filling in the Guided Notes handout.
 Encourage them to rearrange their maps as needed.
-When explaining how adult flies lay their eggs on a carcass on slide 13, be sure to highlight how these openings are the easiest point of entry.
-This will be important later for the case studies they attempt.
+When explaining how adult flies lay their eggs on a carcass on slide 13, be sure to highlight how these openings are the easiest point of entry, which will be important later for the case studies they attempt.

 Explain